Yet my thoughts still dance around your eclipse,

 And the trifling trinkets of sun-swatches past morn.

 The skies did break, and my fevered feet

 Are circling, circling ever, those rings of gold.

 When I was but sixteen, not a soul had the kind heart

 To explain to me these feelings.
 I was never told

-Of a grassland swept, reaching soil to sky,
+Of the grasslands greying, soil to sky,